 Cult of Personality

 Some performers have that certain indefinable quality of talent (or ego) that attracts fame and notoriety.
 Practically speaking, characters that have Cult of Personality functionally double their Renown when using it—on downtime—to perform in public.
 Any bonus they might receive to Renown is similarly doubled in this circumstance.
-Performers with this ability are almost guaranteed to become well known throughout the settlements, and may find that their performances hold a certain sway over their fans’ opinions.
+Performers with this ability are almost guaranteed to become well known throughout the Worlds.